ngauthier/ngauthier.github.com/README.md

 * SCSS and vanilla frameworks like Bootstrap in Rails w/ `extend`
 * The Freelancer's Stack - minimal gems, automation, leverage postgresql, mostly integration testing
+* A- development: diminishing returns, 90% is all you need, ship it, refactoring, abstraction, testing

 ## Backbone screencasts